EricGzq/EricGzq.github.io/Contact.md

 ---
 > _I am open to make friends with you._
 >
->            Feel free to contact me via wechat: 244632430.
+>            Feel free to contact me via wechat: ethereal_seven.